 - Pide – a large baked round flatbread for sharing

-- Güllaç – a milky pudding with pomegranate seeds and pistachio nuts
+- Güllaç – a pudding with pomegranate seeds and pistachio nuts

 “In Turkey, sweet foods symbolize happiness and goodwill, and no special occasion is complete without sweets and candies.”

-“Golden baklava baked pastries drizzled with syrup served with rich clotted cream, crumbly homemade halvah with roasted pine nuts, cheese fillings served hot, custards sprinkled with rose water and ground nuts, honey, and strings of walnuts coated in grape molasses.
+“Golden baklava baked pastries drizzled with syrup served with rich clotted cream, crumbly homemade halvah with roasted pine nuts, cheese fillings served hot, custards sprinkled with rose-water and ground nuts, honey, and strings of walnuts coated in grape molasses.
 Each version is delicious, but they’re more than that.
-In Turkey, sweet foods symbolize happiness and goodwill, and no special occasion is complete without sweets and candies.
-This is especially true of Ramadan, when desserts and candies are an essential part of every meal and a symbol of hospitality to visitors.”
+Desserts and candies are an essential part of every Turkish meal and a symbol of hospitality to visitors.”

 During Ramadan, you hear “nasheeds” – Islamic singers – everywhere.
 I’ve noticed the sweet exotic sounds made by street musicians playing wonderful traditional Turkish instruments.
 In some neighborhoods, an hour or so before dawn, “Ramadan drummers and their entourage walk the streets while beating rhythm to wake everyone in time for sahur – the early morning meal eaten before sunrise and fasting.”

-On the last day of Ramadan, the streets are hectic with “everyone trying to reach extended family for the three-day Şeker Bayram – also called Eid al-Fitr.” Şeker Bayram marks the end of Ramadan.
-It’s a busy day on Istanbul’s trams, ferries, and subway.
+The last day of Ramadan, streets are hectic with “everyone trying to reach extended family for the three-day Şeker Bayram (sugar feast) – also called Eid al-Fitr.” Şeker Bayram marks the end of Ramadan.
+It’s a busy day on trams, ferries, and subway.

-I’m happy in the Beyoğlu (Pera) district on Istanbul’s European side – a quarter block from Istiklal Caddesi (Independence Avenue) which is always hopping!
-Bought an Istanbul card good for metros, ferries, funiculars, and tramways.
+I’m happy staying in Beyoğlu (Pera) district on the European side – a quarter block from Istiklal Caddesi (Independence Avenue) which is interesting and always hopping!
+Bought an Istanbul Card good for metros, ferries, funiculars, and tramways.
 Metro and tram connections are nearby.
-Yesterday I visited the magnificent Blue Mosque and Hagia Sophia on the old historic side.
-I took the Tünel tram that goes under the Golden Horn – an inlet of the Bosphorus Strait – connecting Sultanahmet with Karaköy and Beyoğlu.
+Yesterday, I visited Sultanahmet and the magnificent Blue Mosque and Hagia Sophia on the old historic side.
+I took the special Tünel tram that goes under the Golden Horn – an inlet of the Bosphorus Strait – connecting Sultanahmet with Karaköy and Beyoğlu.

-Riding the ferries and exploring the amazing islands is next.
+Riding ferries and exploring the amazing Bosphorus islands is next!
 Istanbul’s skyline is best seen from the water.
-I’ve become a little lazy about taking photographs, partly because the constantly moving crowds are so intense….
+I’ve become lazy about taking photos, partly because of the intense, constantly moving crowds.
+Photographs don’t do Istanbul justice….